Brachiopod

 Brachiopods live only in the sea, and most species avoid locations with strong currents or waves.
 The larvae of articulate species settle in quickly and form dense populations in well-defined areas while the larvae of inarticulate species swim for up to a month and have wide ranges.
-Brachiopods now live mainly in cold water and low light.
 Fish and crustaceans seem to find brachiopod flesh distasteful and seldom attack them.
-Among brachiopods, only the lingulids (Lingula sp.) have been fished commercially, on a very small scale.
-One brachiopod species (Coptothyrus adamsi) may be a measure of environmental conditions around an oil terminal being built in Russia on the shore of the Sea of Japan.

 The word "brachiopod" is formed from the Ancient Greek words brachion ("arm") and podos ("foot").
 They are often known as "lamp shells", since the curved shells of the class Terebratulida resemble pottery oil-lamps.